Hepatocyte: Detoxification

 Hepatocytes have the ability to metabolize, detoxify, and inactivate exogenous compounds such as drugs (see drug metabolism), insecticides, and endogenous compounds such as steroids.

 The drainage of the intestinal venous blood into the liver requires efficient detoxification of miscellaneous absorbed substances to maintain homeostasis and protect the body against ingested toxins.

 One of the detoxifying functions of hepatocytes is to modify ammonia into urea for excretion.

-The most abundant organelle in liver cells is the smooth endoplasmic reticulum.

-Aging
+Hepatic encephalopathy occurs when the liver fails to perform this function, causing the built-up ammonia to interfere with the functions of the brain.

+Renewal, regeneration and aging

+Hepatocytes are able to self-renew.
+Homeostatic self-renewal is mostly carried out by diploid cells (71%/year), but binucleated double-diploid cells (10%/year) and tetraploid cells (1%/year) also contribute.
+The diploid and binucleated cells have higher annual birth rates in younger people, settling into a stable value around adulthood.
+Even in an 80-year-old person, the average age of the diploid cell population does not exceed one year and the other cell types 5 years.
+There is limited switching between these three cell types.

+The human and rodent livers are also famously able to regenerate after damage and/or partial excision: it expands to around its original size without retaining the original shape.
+As in self-renewal, regeneration is mostly carried out by the diploid hepatocyte population, with the addition of some small contribution from cholangiocytes converting to hepatocytes.
+When damage happens, a migratory population of ANXA2^{+} hepatocytes leads the charge in the necrotic region to close the wound as the sheets of regular hepatocytes move and expand behind them.
+Wound closure predates most of the proliferation activity.

 As mammalian liver cells age, damages in their DNA increase in prevalence.
 A review of the literature indicated that in mouse liver cells DNA damages (single-strand breaks, oxidized bases and 7-methylguanine) increase with age.
 Also, in rat liver, DNA single- and double-strand breaks, oxidized bases, and methylated bases increase with age; and in rabbit liver, cross-linked bases increase with age.
 Liver cells depend on DNA repair pathways that specifically protect the transcribed compartment of the genome to promote sustained functionality and cell preservation with age.